SRI-CSL/PLambda/GUIDE.md

 2. The untyped primitive data structures (tuple, list, dictionary) can store objects and numbers etc.

-3. there are global functions, which you can just apply.
+3. There are global functions, which you can just apply.
+Here is a list of (2.7) built-ins that you can apply: https://docs.python.org/2/library/functions.html

-4. no 'new' operator, just apply the constructor.
+4. There is no `new` operator, just apply the constructor.

-5. richer argument passing (apply vs kwapply). `(kwapply f l d)` is `f(*l, **d)`.
+5. There are richer forms of argument passing (apply vs kwapply). `(kwapply f l d)` is `f(*l, **d)`.
 `f` must be callable (i.e. a python function), our closures do not support `kwapply`.

-6. python things are already attributable (why do we need uids and fetch?)
+6. In python things are already attributable (why do we need uids and fetch?)

-7. reflection in python has some holes in it (you cannot get the argspec of a built-in, so some guess work is required).
+7. Reflection in python has some holes in it, you cannot get the argspec of a built-in, so some guess work is required.

 8. In Python there is no such thing as a character (just a string of length one).
 So this allows us to have two types of string literals "these" and 'those', I tried to get """these